Turtle Candies

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-A lazy way to make homemade turtles with only 3 ingredients and using your microwave!
-These homemade chocolate turtle candies are an easy Christmas treat to make!
+Homemade turtle candies with only 3 ingredients and using your microwave!
+These homemade chocolate turtle candies are an easy Christmas treat to make.
 With chewy caramel, whole pecans, and sweet chocolate – these delicious turtles are just like your favorite treat from a candy shop but a whole lot cheaper!

 3 homemade turtles stacked on each other